What Is a BS/MD Program?

 That does not mean the student is supposed to sound like a physician already.
 They should not.
 But they do need to show more than “I like science and want to help people.”

-A strong BS/MD application is not just a list of achievements.
-It is an argument.
+A strong BS/MD application is an argument, not only a list of achievements.

 It should answer: